SteveBarnett/Remixing/_thinking/notes-from-what-is-this.md

 ### Effortless effort

-- We have to say aware that we need to balance calmness/energy and stillness/brightness.
+- We have to stay aware that we need to balance calmness/energy and stillness/brightness.

 ## Good snowflakes: they don't fall anywhere else